yakupbilen/parallel-quick-sort/README.md

-## Parallel Quick Sort Implementation with C
+## Parallel Quick Sort Implementation

 ##### The OpenMP library was used.